A Supersymmetry Primer: Beyond minimal supersymmetry

 Another idea is that matter parity is an exact symmetry of the underlying superpotential, but it is spontaneously broken by the VEV of a scalar with $P_R=-1$.
 One possibility is that an MSSM sneutrino gets a VEV \cite{sneutvevRPV}, since sneutrinos are scalars carrying L=1.
 However, there are strong bounds \cite{nonsneutvevRPV} on $SU(2)_L$-doublet sneutrino VEVs $\langle \stilde \nu \rangle \ll m_Z$ coming from the requirement that the corresponding neutrinos do not have large masses.
 It is somewhat difficult to understand why such a small VEV should occur, since the scalar potential that produces it must include soft sneutrino squared-mass terms of order $m^2_{\rm soft}$.
 One can get around this by instead introducing a new gauge-singlet chiral supermultiplet with L=$-1$.
 The scalar component can get a large VEV, which can induce L-violating terms (and in general B-violating terms also) in the low-energy effective superpotential of the MSSM \cite{nonsneutvevRPV}.

 In any case, if $R$-parity is violated, then the collider searches for supersymmetry can be completely altered.
 The new couplings imply single-sparticle production mechanisms at colliders, besides the usual sparticle pair production processes.
 First, one can have $s$-channel single sfermion production.
 At electron-positron colliders, the $\lambda$ couplings in eq.~(\ref{WLviol}) give rise to $e^+e^-\rightarrow \stilde \nu$.
-At the Tevatron and LHC, single sneutrino or charged slepton production, $q \bar q \rightarrow \stilde \nu$ or $\stilde \ell$ are mediated by $\lambda'$ couplings, and single squark production $qq \rightarrow \stilde {\bar q}$ is mediated by $\lambda''$ couplings in eq.~(\ref{WBviol}).
-At the HERA $ep$ collider, if $\lambda'$ couplings are present, squarks are essentially scalar leptoquarks, and can be produced in the $s$ channel through $e^+ q \rightarrow \stilde q'$.
+At the LHC, single sneutrino or charged slepton production, $q \bar q \rightarrow \stilde \nu$ or $\stilde \ell$ are mediated by $\lambda'$ couplings, and single squark production $qq \rightarrow \stilde {\bar q}$ is mediated by $\lambda''$ couplings in eq.~(\ref{WBviol}).